What is graffiti?

 Graffiti removal day

 The NSW Government have established a state-wide graffiti removal and prevention day known as 'Graffiti Removal Day'.
 The aim of Graffiti Removal Day is to highlight the problem of graffiti and encourage people to volunteer their time to remove and prevent graffiti.

 Nominate a site or volunteer to help on the day here.

-Council is providing FREE Graffiti Removal Kits to the northern residents of the Central Coast.
-You can pick one up from Council's Civic Centre in Wyong or from any of the Central Coast Council North libraries.
+Council is providing FREE Graffiti Removal Kits to all residents of the Central Coast.
+You can pick one up from Council's offices in Wyong and Gosford or from any of the Central Coast Council libraries.

 You will need the right kit for the job.
 Blue kit is for brick, stone, unpainted concrete etc. Green kit is for painted surfaces such as painted concrete and colourbond fencing.
 In the kit you will receive graffiti remover, protective eyewear, gloves and a scrubbing brush.

 Graffiti Removal Trailer

 Wyong Regional Chamber of Commerce has partnered with Rotary Club of Wyong Tuggerah to establish The Wyong Tuggerah Graffiti Squad.
 The squad uses a fully equipped trailer and volunteers to remove graffiti.
 If you would like more information contact WRCoC on 4352 2643 or email them.